nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: undo

 ### 2.7 Editing a task: `edit`
-Edits an existing task in the to do list
+Edits an existing task in the to do list <br>

 Format: edit `edit INDEX [NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]...`

 > * At least one of the optional fields must be provided.